awsdocs/amazon-ecr-user-guide/doc_source/repository-policies.md

 }
 ```

-This example shows an IAM policy that achieves the same goal as above, by scoping the policy to a repository \(specified by the full ARN of the repository\) using the resource parameter:
+This example shows an IAM policy that achieves the same goal as above, by scoping the policy to a repository \(specified by the full ARN of the repository\) using the resource parameter\.
+For more information about Amazon Resource Name \(ARN\) format, see [Resources](security_iam_service-with-iam.md#security_iam_service-with-iam-id-based-policies-resources)\.

 ```
 {